-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Telkonet, Inc. as of December 31, 2012 and 2011 and the results of their operations and cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Telkonet, Inc. as of December 31, 2012 and the results of their operations and cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.

-The accompanying consolidated financial statements have been prepared assuming that the Compan y will continue as a going concern.
-As discussed in Note A to the consolidated financial statements, the Company has a history of operating losses and negative cash flows from operations, and an accumulated deficit of \$117,954,116 that raise substantial doubt about the Company's ability to continue as a going concern.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note A to the consolidated financial statements, the Company has a history of operating losses and negative cash flows from operations, and an accumulated deficit of \$117,954,116 that raise substantial doubt about the Company's ability to continue as a going concern as of December 31, 2012.
 In order to sustain continued operations and meet its obligations, the Company is dependent on the availability of future funding and maintaining profitability.
 Management's plans in regard to these matters are also described in Note A. The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-Baka Tilly Vinchow Krans, LLP

-Milwaukee, Wisconsin April 1, 2013
+/s/ Baker Tilly Virchow Krause, LLP Milwaukee, Wisconsin April 1, 2013

-TELKONET, INC. CONSOLIDATED BALANCE SHEETS DECEMBER 31, 2012 AND 2011
+TELKONET, INC. CONSOLIDATED BALANCE SHEETS DECEMBER 31, 2013 AND 2012